1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 For “Growth Edition”-level support (or the equivalent, if renamed):

-- RESPONSE TIMES: For all support issues relating to Zuora Production Tenants, Zuora will make a commercially reasonable effort to respond promptly (via Zuora’s Normal Support Channels) to all tickets submitted through Zuora’s designated support portal / channel, in any event within two (2) Business Days after receipt.
-If Zuora fails to meet this response time commitment, Customer’s exclusive remedy and Zuora’s sole obligation will be: (a) for Zuora to make commercially reasonable efforts to respond promptly after Customer notifies Zuora that it failed to meet this response time commitment; and (b) if Zuora fails to meet this response time commitment three (3) times during a 3-month period, for Customer to terminate the applicable Order Form and receive a refund, on a pro rata basis, of any Fees paid for the Production Tenant(s) that are unused as of the termination effective date; and
+A. RESPONSE TIMES: For all support issues relating to Zuora Production Tenants, Zuora will make efforts to respond promptly (via Zuora’s Normal Support Channels) to all tickets submitted through Zuora’s designated support portal / channel, in any event within two (2) Business Days after receipt.
+If Zuora fails to meet this response time commitment, Customer’s exclusive remedy and Zuora’s sole obligation will be: (a) for Zuora to make efforts to respond promptly after Customer notifies Zuora that it failed to meet this response time commitment; and (b) if Zuora fails to meet this response time commitment three (3) times during a 3-month period, for Customer to terminate the applicable Order Form and receive a refund, on a pro rata basis, of any Fees paid for the Production Tenant(s) that are unused as of the termination effective date; and

 IV.
 SUPPORT FOR PRODUCTION TENANTS – ZUORA ENTERPRISE EDITION AND NINE EDITION CUSTOMERS: